zakilur/helm-charts/examples/multimesh/readme.md

 greymatter create cluster < cluster-mesh-2.json
 ```

-Next, we'll create a shared_rules that points to the cluster we just made.
+Next, we'll create a shared_rule that points to the cluster we just made.
 You can think of shared_rules like traffic management configuration.
 Take a look at `shared-rule-mesh-2.json` and notice how it directs requests to the `cluster-mesh-2` we just created.

 ```sh
 greymatter create shared_rules < shared-rule-mesh-2.json